tinyclub/linux-lab/README.md

 To start a new ARCH, BOARD and linux VERSION test, please based on it.

-Note, different qemu version uses different kernel VERSION, so, to find the suitable kernel version, we can checkout different git tags.
+Note1: different qemu version uses different kernel VERSION, so, to find the suitable kernel version, we can checkout different git tags.

+Note2: If nfs or tftpboot not work, please run `modprobe nfsd` in host side and restart the net services via `/configs/tools/restart-net-servers.sh` and please make sure not use `tools/docker/trun`.